dotnet/csharplang/proposals/roles.md

     ;
 ```

+TODO we may need to allow a role to be defined on top of multiple other roles.
+`role DiamondRole : NarrowerUnderlyingType, BaseRole1, Interface1, BaseRole2, Interface2 { }`

+TODO there are some open questions on extension syntax
+(who decides to turn a role into an extension?)

 ## Phase A: Adding static constants, fields, methods and properties

 In this first subset of the feature, the syntax is restricted to *extension_declaration*